Infectious Disease Diagnostics Market Size and Share

 Infectious Disease Diagnostics Market Analysis by Mordor Intelligence

-The infectious disease diagnostics market stands at USD 46.81 billion in 2025 and is on course to reach USD 55.55 billion by 2030, growing at a 3.48% CAGR.
+The infectious disease diagnostics market size was valued at USD 46.81 billion in 2025 and estimated to grow from USD 48.38 billion in 2026 to reach USD 57.05 billion by 2031, at a CAGR of 3.35% during the forecast period (2026-2031).
 This steady trajectory shows how the infectious disease diagnostics market is moving from pandemic-driven demand toward long-term growth anchored in endemic disease management, climate-linked outbreaks, and ongoing technology upgrades.
 Spending is broadening beyond respiratory tests to include vector-borne, antimicrobial-resistant, and emerging pathogens, helping laboratories offset lower COVID-19 volumes.
 Reagent sales remain the revenue backbone, yet software-enabled workflow tools are scaling fast as labs seek automation efficiencies.
 Competitive intensity is rising because new entrants armed with CRISPR, isothermal, and AI capabilities are challenging incumbents for share in the infectious disease diagnostics market.

 Key Report Takeaways